virteal/side/README.md

 action.
-That parent action cannot success until all such child side actions are done. `side.detach()` remove a side action from the list of sub actions of its parent action ; a parent action that therefore does not need anymore to wait for the sub action to success.
+That parent action cannot success until all such child side actions are done. `side.detach()` remove a side action from the list of sub actions of its parent action ; a parent action that therefore does not need anymore to wait for the sub action to succeed.

 Usage:
 ```javascript